alexrobertsonuk/ga4-for-content-designers/docs/search-behaviour.md

 - assess whether certain topics are unclear or insufficiently signposted
 - track changes in internal search terms over time
 - compare search terms between device categories
-- compare search terms between users referred from a specific domain and those who were not
+- compare search terms between users associated with a specific referral domain and those not

 ### Understand the data